mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/place-call/kotlin.md

 > **NOTE:** As the call is completed, events will also contain duration and pricing information.

-The `end call` button was shown to reflect the current state of the call:
+The `END CALL` button was shown to reflect the current state of the call:

 ![End call](/screenshots/tutorials/client-sdk/app-to-phone/end-call.png)